Itchy armpits? Here's what it could tell you about your health

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm the claim about armpit skin thickness and sensitivity.
+No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about armpit skin being thinner and more sensitive.

 “Irritant contact dermatitis is non-allergic inflammation caused by contact with chemical or physical irritants”